-One hour with Todd, changed Terra’s perspective a couple times over and surfaced several revelations.
+After one hour with a coach, changed Terra’s perspective a couple times over and surfaced several revelations.
 Do Terra’s revelations have any application for you and your budget?

 It turns out Terra was making a very common mistake.
 She thought she was “budgeting” when in reality, she was “forecasting.”

 Budgeting is planning how you will use the money you have right now, before you spend a dime.
 Concrete numbers.